Emma Calder runs Pearly Oyster Productions, a versatile independent production company and design studio in Brixton, London, England.

 Pearly Oyster’s award winning film Roger Ballen’s Theatre of Apparitions has won film of the month on HIIVE.
 It was shown in competition at Annecy June 2017.
 The film had it’s World Premiere at Edinburgh International Film Festival (EIFF) 2016 and It’s London Premiere was at The BFI London Film Festival 2016.
 For a full list of screenings see here.
 It was chosen by Sight and Sound Magazine as one of the best films of 2016.
 Sight and Sound Best of British Animation 2016 – Jez Stewart

-Emma is included in the new documentary directed by Seb Barfield “The Secrets of British Animation” which aired last December on BBC Four.
+Emma is included in the documentary directed by Seb Barfield “The Secrets of British Animation” for BBC Four.

 Watch the Pearly Oyster Showreel with music by Oliver Cripps